IanP75/Pluralsight-ASP.NET-MVC-5-Fundamentals/Notes.md

 Dependency Inversion Principle means we inject references into constructors.
 Need an Inversion of Control container.

 Can use Autofac.MVC5 (extends Autofac).

+#### Section 4: MVC Controllers
+Can access query string vaules via` HTTPContext.RequestQueryString`, but MVC will do it for you if passed to the method.
+Note that MVC will automatically protect against dangerous content.

+Two types of controller, one for Web UI, that uses `View()`, one for APIs that produces json or XML.

+API methods match http requests, e.g. Get, Post, etc. Route just contains controller.

+Needs separate startup configuration from UI.